What is Balancer (BAL)?

 TLDR

-Balancer is a decentralized finance (DeFi) protocol that functions as a programmable automated market maker (AMM), enabling developers to build custom liquidity pools and providing traders with efficient, yield-bearing swaps.
+Balancer is a decentralized finance (DeFi) protocol that functions as a highly customizable automated market maker (AMM), designed to be a programmable liquidity layer for developers and traders.

 Deep Dive